 This book booth is one of my favourites.
 I saw this at the Central Park in Songdo.
 Imagine browsing or reading in the booth while your children are playing around.
 Perfect!

 This book cabinet is on top of Maebungsan.
 I haven’t been up there but my friend sent me this picture.
 Don’t you just love this thoughtful detail?

 This is a very quite part of the Digital Media City Station.
 There’s really nothing to see and do here except wait for the trains going through the Gyeongui Line.

 Think Nami Island.
 I don’t think people go to this island to read.
 But look at this!

 There are several of these small huts scattered around and there are tiny book cases on each one with books!
 I took this photo way before my friend requested me to take photos of libraries around Korea.
 I thought it’s nice.
-There are also books in each of the toilet cubicle but I wasn’t able to take photos of them.

 This wall-mounted shelf is at the Aquarium Museum in Danyang.
 This was also sent to me by my friend, Anne, because she knows that I have already consciously started to take photos of shelves.

 And look at this vending machine for books!
 Friend Ann was at the Yeokgeok Station and sent me this picture.